jymchng/conditional-method/README.md

 1. Each method decorated with `@conditional_method` is evaluated
 2. Only one implementation (where condition is `True`) is bound to the class
 3. If no conditions are `True`, an error is raised
-4. If multiple conditions are `True`, the first one encountered is used
+4. If multiple conditions are `True`, the **LAST** one encountered that is true is used
+5. Uses function qualnames to track different implementations of the same method
+6. Handles edge cases around method binding, descriptors, and garbage collection
+7. Clears the cache strategically to prevent memory leaks
+8. Supports both boolean conditions and callable conditions that evaluate at runtime

 ## 🤝 Contributing